actions/actions-runner-controller/README.md

 ### Autoscaling

-__**IMPORTANT : Due to limitations / a bug with GitHub's [routing engine](https://docs.github.com/en/actions/hosting-your-own-runners/using-self-hosted-runners-in-a-workflow#routing-precedence-for-self-hosted-runners) autoscaling does NOT work correctly with RunnerDeployments that target the enterprise level.
-Scaling activity works as expected however jobs fail to get assigned to the scaled out replicas.
-This was explored in issue [#470](https://github.com/actions-runner-controller/actions-runner-controller/issues/470).
-Once GitHub resolves the issue with their backend service we expect the solution to be able to support autoscaled enterprise runnerdeploments without any additional changes.**__

-**NOTE: Once `workflow_job` webhook events are released on GitHub, the webhook-based autoscaling is the preferred way of autoscaling, because it is easy to configure and has the ability to accurately detect which runners to scale.
-See [Example 3: Scale on each `workflow_job` event](#example-3-scale-on-each-workflow_job-event)**

-A `RunnerDeployment` (excluding enterprise runners) can scale the number of runners between `minReplicas` and `maxReplicas` fields based the chosen scaling metric as defined in the `metrics` attribute
+A `RunnerDeployment` can scale the number of runners between `minReplicas` and `maxReplicas` fields on either a pull based scaling metric as defined in the `metrics` attribute or a webhook event.
+Since GitHub's release of the [`workflow_job` webhook](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#workflow_job), webhook-based autoscaling is the preferred way of autoscaling, it offers more accurate quicker scaling compared to the pull based metrics and is easy to setup.

+The below section covers the pull based metrics which you may want to consider if your scaling demands are minor.
+To configure your webhook based scaling see the [Webhook Driven Scaling](#webhook-driven-scaling) section.

-**Scaling Metrics**
+**Pull Driven Scaling Metrics**

 **TotalNumberOfQueuedAndInProgressWorkflowRuns**